rgrannell1/polonium/README.md

 Polonium
 ========

-Polonium is a stateless password generator & manager that creates and retrieves passwords without storing them in a database.
+Polonium is a stateless password manager that creates & retrieves passwords without storing them in a database.
 The advantages to this approach are obvious; your database can't be stolen, and no syncronisation is required between your devices.

-Polonium only requires you to remember one master password, from which it derives subordinate passwords for your various apps.
-Even if these subordinate passwords are compromised the attacker cannot work backwards and discover your master password.
+Polonium only requires you to remember one master password, from which it derives subordinate passwords for your various service logins.
+Even if these subordinate passwords are compromised the attacker cannot compromise your master password.

 ### Requirements